 Books

-The Romance at the Fiber Guild series is up to seven books and counting.
+The Romance at the Fiber Guild series is up to eight books and counting.
 These will be released over the next months.
-Book I is available for sale now.
+Books I, II, and III are available for sale now.
 The others will be coming soon, so stay in the loop!

 BOOK ONE